England. Change location

 Advanced UK immigration law (OISC Levels 2 and 3)

-This short course considers the more complex aspects of UK immigration law including leave outside the rules, human rights and appeals against Home Office decisions.
+This CPD course considers the more complex aspects of UK immigration law including leave outside the rules, human rights and appeals against Home Office decisions.
 The skills required to prepare and submit applications are developed throughout the course, including those required for working with clients, identifying relevant immigration routes and evidence.

 Based around the skills and knowledge expected at OISC (Office of the Immigration Services Commissioner) Levels 2 and 3, the course is suitable for individuals seeking to qualify as an OISC Level 2 and 3 Advisor and individuals seeking to expand their knowledge of the complex nature of the UK’s immigration system.